Surveying

 Chiang Rai was founded by King Mang Rai (nowadays spelled Mangrai or Mengrai); and Chiang Rai means "King Rai's City".
 In 1294 king Mangrai decided to relocate his capital further south, close to the current Chiang Mai town; and in 1296 the construction of the walled town of Chiang Mai began.

 Thus, a town was called "Chiang" if the king himself, or one of the higher-ranking royalties, lived in the town.
-A Chiang was a fortified and perhaps moated town with direct connections to royalty.
+And a Chiang indicated a fortified and perhaps moated town with direct connections to royalty.
 Therefore, the simple translation of Chiang Mai may be "New City"; but perhaps a better translation would be "New Royal City".

 Reference and links.